qyjohn/DDBImportExport/README.md

 ## Performance and Cost Considerations for DDBExport

 When exporting a DynamoDB table at TB scale, you might want to run DDBExport on an EC2 instance with both good network performance and good disk I/O capacity.
 The I3 instance family becomes a great choice for such use case.
 The following test results are done with a DynamoDB table with 6.8 TB data.
 There are over 37 million items in the table, with each item being around 200 KB.
-The following tests are done on i3.8xlarge, i3.16xlarge and i3en.24xlarge with Amazon Linux 2.
+The EC2 instances are i3.8xlarge, i3.16xlarge and i3en.24xlarge with Amazon Linux 2.
 A RAID0 device is created with all the instance-store volumes to provide the best disk I/O capacity.

 On i3.8xlarge, create a RAID0 device with 4 instance-store volumes: